jlevy/og-equity-compensation/README.md

 are very low.

-🄳 The catastrophic scenario where exercising ISOs triggers a large AMT bill, with no ability to sell the stock to pay taxes, is sometimes called the **AMT trap.**
+🄳 The catastrophic scenario where exercising ISOs triggers a large AMT bill, with no ability to sell the stock to pay taxes, is sometimes called the **AMT trap**.
 This [infamous](https://www.nceo.org/articles/stock-options-alternative-minimum-tax-amt)
 problem has trapped many employees and [bankrupted](http://blog.sfgate.com/dgreenberg/2012/06/22/tax-advice-from-the-dot-com-bubble-beware-of-isos/)